Managing our Forests

 This project, Tanoak Growth Treated With Native Turkey Tail Mushrooms, will evaluate any sprouting inhibition effect from these native saprophytic fungi (Trametes versicolor) on treated tanoak stumps.
 Additional observations include the enhancement of stump degradation by the mushroom as it develops and grows on the tanoak tree.
 In addition, ConservationWorks will learn whether inoculated tanoaks can serve as a growth media for Turkey Tail which may have some economic value as a medicinal mushroom in our local forests.
 For additional information on the Turkey Tail mushroom, click here.

 ConservationWorks received a grant in 2019 from the Community Foundation of Mendocino County from their special Field of Interest grant program for the Charles F. Flinn and Walker B. Tilley Fund for Sustainable Forestry.
 Additional funding for this 2-year project has been received from the George & Ruth Bradford Foundation.
-Additional support will be needed to carry this project through two additional years, and the NCRC&DC is continuing to fundraise for the needed support.
+Additional support has been secured to carry this project through two additional years (through 2023), and Conservation Works is continuing to work with community members to investigate this innovative brush control project.

 How Mendocino Landowners Can Help